nirmata/nirmata-kyverno-workshop/Demos/03-image-verification/README.md

 # Image Verification Policy

-This folder contains a Kyverno policy that enforces image signature verification for container images.
+The image verification policy enforces image signature verification for container images.
 The policy ensures that only signed images can be deployed in the Kubernetes cluster.

 ## Policy Overview